-OVERVIEW: The Best Buy Foundation is focused on 21st Century Learning for teenagers, including a commitment to hands-on media engagement.
+OVERVIEW: The Best Buy Foundation prioritizes 21st Century Learning for teenagers, including a commitment to hands-on media engagement.

-IP TAKE: The Best Buy Foundation gives its grants to both national and community-based non-profit organizations through a lens of providing technology skills to teens.
-The foundation refreshingly recognizes many ways to provide these skills, and has a recent track record in funding journalistic organizations and programs.
-The caveat: Make sure your organization and program work is within 50 miles of a Best Buy location.
+IP TAKE: The Best Buy Foundation funds grants to both national and community-based non-profit organizations providing technology skills to teens.
+The foundation refreshingly recognizes many ways to provide these skills and has a recent track record in funding journalistic organizations and programs.
+The caveat: grantseekers should make sure their program work is within 50 miles of a Best Buy location.

-Funding flows through two grant programs.
-National Grants provide awards typically in the $100,000 - $200,000 range to organizations whose work spans multiple cities.
-The foundation “prefers” those cities to include Atlanta, Chicago, Dallas, Denver, Los Angeles, Jersey City/NYC, Miami, Minneapolis/St. Paul, San Antonio, San Francisco/Bay area, Seattle and Washington D.C., because those are the locations of the foundation’s Teen Tech Centers.
-But even when you don’t include some of these locations, be sure the ones you do include are within 50 miles of a Best Buy location.
-Eligible are 501(c)(3) organizations with established out-of-school time programming, or programming with a “proven track record” of serving teenagers.
+Best Buy’s National Grants provide awards typically in the $100,000 - $200,000 range to organizations whose work spans multiple cities.
+The foundation “prefers” those cities to include Atlanta, Chicago, Dallas, Denver, Los Angeles, Jersey City, New York, Miami, Minneapolis/St. Paul, San Antonio, San Francisco/Bay area, Seattle, Washington D.C. and others within 50 miles of a Best Buy location.
+Eligible organizations are 501(c)(3)s with established out-of-school time programming, or programming with a “proven track record” serving teenagers.
 Funds are only for program support, not general operating costs.
 New grantseekers should consult Best Buy’s Eligibility Quiz to determine whether they qualify.

-Community Grants go to nonprofits working locally and regionally.
-Amounts are much smaller; the foundation states that the average grant size here is $5,000, with a maximum amount of $10,000.
+Community Grants support nonprofits working locally and regionally.
+Amounts average between $5,000 and $10,000.
 Eligible organizations must be a public or nonprofit community-based organization.
-(The foundation gives community centers, schools, and libraries as examples.)
-But here too, an organization and its program work must occur within 50 miles of a Best Buy location.
-Likewise, funds are only for program support, not general operating costs.
+(The foundation cites community centers, schools and libraries as examples.)
+Again, organizations and program work must occur within 50 miles of a Best Buy location, and funds are only for program support, not general operating costs.
 The Community Grants Eligibility Quiz is here.